01mf02/computers-spaceflight/heads/Ch9.md

-## Making New Reality: Computers in Simulations and Image Processing
+## Making New Reality: \newline Computers in Simulations \newline and Image Processing